MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide/debugger/indexed-db.md

 # Indexed DB manager

-Use the [Debugger](../debugger.md) *Indexed DB manager* to inspect and manage the structured data  stored locally on a client machine.
+Use the [Debugger](../debugger.md) **Indexed DB** tab to inspect and manage the structured data stored locally on a client machine.
+Specifically, you can inspect/sort and refresh your object stores and indices, and also delete individual key-value entries.

+> [!TIP]
+> You can use our [Audio Mixer](https://developer.microsoft.com/en-us/microsoft-edge/testdrive/demos/audiomixer/) demo to test drive the *Indexed DB manager* in Microsoft Edge DevTools.

+To delete all the IndexedDB data stored for the current user in Microsoft Edge, use the Microsoft Edge *Settings* menu:

+**...** > **Settings** > **Clear browsing data** > **Cookies and saved website data**

 The **Indexed DB** folder inside the Debugger's [*Resource picker*](../debugger.md#resource-picker) displays a list of origins from the resources loaded by the page.
-Any IndexedDB (IDB) databases will be listed under the origin, along with their object stores and the indices for them.
+Any IndexedDB (IDB) databases will be listed under the origin, along with their object stores.

 ![DevTools Indexed DB manager](../media/debugger_indexeddb.png)